eduwallet/veramo-agent/README.md

 This configuration is derived in a large part from the Veramo agent configuration of the Sphereon OID4VC-demo

-For more details, please see: https://github.com/Sphereon-Opensource/OID4VC-demo
+For more details about the Sphereon code, please see: https://github.com/Sphereon-Opensource/OID4VC-demo

 ## Preface